oar-team/oar/Docs/works/gsoc/2008/GSOC_array_jobs_review.rst

 Status:
 _______

-The feature is now implemented and fully functionnal in a branch of the svn repository.
+The feature is now implemented, fully functionnal and integrated in the current releases.

-Future work:
-____________

-We still need to merge the array jobs branch with the trunk to integrate Elton's work in the current OAR version.

 Developers:
 ___________